-The school's responsibility for students does not extend beyond 2:30 p.m.
-Other than unforeseen circumstances, students should be picked up by 2:30 p.m. when not riding the bus.
+The school's responsibility for students does not extend beyond their assigned pick-up time.
+Other than unforeseen circumstances, students who are car riders MUST be picked up at their assigned time.
 The Attendance Office should be notified if, on occasion, students must remain at school later.
-Students who have not been picked up by 2:45 p.m. will be sent to Extended Day and billed for that time.
+Students who have not been picked up at their assigned time will be sent to Extended Day and billed for that time.
 Children should not re-enter the building after dismissal, unless directed by a teacher.